pulsar-edit/documentation/docs/package-guides/package-modifying-text.md

 [[Alt+Ctrl+A]].
 It should be replaced with a ridiculous ASCII art version instead.

 There are a couple of new things in this example we should look at quickly.
-The first is the [`editor.getSelectedText()`](https://atom.io/docs/api/latest/TextEditor#instance-getSelectedText) <!--TODO: Replace with API link once documented)-->
-which, as you might guess, returns the text that is currently selected.
+The first is the {TextEditor::getSelectedText} call — which, as you might guess, returns the text that is currently selected.

-We then call the Figlet code to convert that into something else and replace the current selection with it with the [`editor.insertText()`](https://atom.io/docs/api/latest/TextEditor#instance-insertText) <!--TODO: Replace with API link once documented)-->
+We then call the Figlet code to convert that into something else and replace the current selection with it with the {TextEditor::insertText} call.
-call.

 ## Summary